Scattering Amplitudes For All Masses and Spins

-By gluing them we contract the internal indices in all possible way, then sum them up with appropriate combinatoric factor.
+By gluing them we contract the internal indices in all possible ways, then sum them up with appropriate combinatoric factors.
 We can distribute indices carried by exchanged particle into a bunch of $u$'s and $v$'s:

 where $S$ is the spin of exchanged particle.
 For a contraction with $(u_L)^{k_1}$ and $(u_R)^{k_2}$ on exchanged leg, suppose $u_L$ and $u_R$ are contracted together $k_3$ times.
 Then we have which means a factor of